the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 You may have heard about libraries and frameworks when it comes to programming in general.
 You will get to understand these terms while reading the book, however, since I already associated the term framework with React.js, I want to give you a brief introduction here.

-Once you mastered JavaScript, you will eventualyl learn more tools that build on top of JavaScript.
+Once you mastered JavaScript, you will eventually learn more tools that build on top of JavaScript.
 These tools are commonly refered to as libraries and frameworks which are build (mostly) in JavaScript and used in JavaScript applications.
 They make you more productive as a developer and can be installed and used in your JavaScript codebase with a few clicks.
 For example, a library might be there to help you with conversion rates from one currency (EUR) to another currency (USD), so that you as a developer do not have to take care about the indivudual conversion rates.
 You just use the library to convert an amount from EUR to USD.
-In contrast, a framework is larger than a library, because it offers you a whole suite of tools.
+In contrast, a framework has a larger than a library, because it offers you a whole suite of tools.
 For example, React.js is one popular framework which helps you to architect modern web applications with JavaScript.

 ![](images/pyramid.png)